dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 In a type denoted as `const int[]`, the `const` applies to everything that comes after it, extending as far to the right as possible, but in `const(int)[]`, the `const` only applies to `int`.

-### Can’t Max Munch Be Preserved?

-> [!NOTE]
-> This section explores an alternative in the hypothetical and proposes nothing.
-> Its purpose is to justify the possibly contentious exception in the previous section.

-There is a [proposal][deprecate-trailing-dot] to deprecate and remove the currently existing exception regarding floating-point number literals, so that parsing is truly max munch.
-In this spirit, adding a different exception to max munch might seem undesireable.

-To avoid the aforementioned exception to max munch, an option would be, for every type qualifier <code>*q*</code>, to make <code>*q*(</code> a single token not conceptually, but *formally.*
-It nests with closing <code>)</code>, but is distinct from a <code>*q*</code> followed by an opening parenthesis with some kind of token separation between them.

-One consequence would be that the aforementioned misleading space becomes meaningful instead:
-With this alternative, `const (int)` and `const(int)` would be parsed differently, and, depending on context, can make an entity have a different type.

-The author believes that the exception to the max munch principle is not inherently bad, but a necessary rule to keep the change backwards compatible.

-The rationale for deprecating the max munch exception comes from issues with simple syntax highlighters, which trip on `a[1..2]`, because they lex it as `a` `[` `1.` `.2` `]` instead of `a` `[` `1` `..` `2` `]`.
-However, no matter whether a simple syntax highlighter lexes `const(int)` as `const` `(` `int` `)` or `const(` `int` `)`, it would want to style `const` as a keyword and handle the parentheses separately.
-On the other hand, if `const(int)` means something different than `const (int)`, programmers could even want a syntax highlighter to point out the difference and style `const` differently depending on whether a parenthesis immediately follows it, something a *simple* syntax highlighter based on keywords and operators cannot do:
-It either must look forward one character and “see” the opening parenthesis, rendering the `const` different to ordinary `const`, or implement `const(` as a single token, which in case of a *simple* syntax highlighter cannot be styled heterogeneously, i.e. the `const` part differently from the parenthesis.

-In total, the argument for changing the language removing the max munch exception on floating-point literals directly leads to an exception in this case.

 ### Linkage